RobTillaart/Arduino/README.md

 Most of them include example code how the libraries can be used.
 Furthermore this repository contains a few stand alone applications.

+**NOTE** these libraries will all get their own repo, so this repository does not have the latest version of all libs anymore.
+That said I will update this bulk repo on request or if time permit.

 ### Questions
 For questions about the usage of the libraries, please post a question on the Arduino forum at http://forum.arduino.cc/

 ### Bugs and issues
+**Please check if the library has its own repo first and fill an issue there**

 For bugs in the libraries, please fill in an issue in Github as that makes it far easier to track them.
 If possible provide a minimal code snippet that exposes the bug.
 Also proposals for solutions are welcome.